bbauska/JS-svg/README.md

 });
 </pre>

-This should add a sepia-brown color to the composition.
+<p>This should add a sepia-brown color to the composition.
 The problem?
+It
-It simply floods the canvas, covering everything else.
-We need a way to blend it with the result of the feColorMatrix desaturation.
+simply floods the canvas, covering everything else.
+We need a way to blend it with the result of the feColorMatrix desaturation.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-2c">8.2c Blending</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Most vector and image editing applications have blending capabilities built in, in the form of layer blending modes.
-SVG supports this feature at the filter level in the form of the feBlend primitive.
+<p>Most vector and image editing applications have blending capabilities
+built in, in the form of layer blending modes.
+SVG supports this feature at the filter level in the form of the feBlend primitive.</p>

-A blending mode (or just blend mode) defines how colors interact when elements overlap (whether the elements are individual shapes or entire layers).
+<p>A blending mode (or just blend mode) defines how colors interact when
+elements overlap (whether the elements are individual shapes or entire layers).
 If a blend mode is set to multiply for example, the final color is the result of multiplying the top color by the bottom color, which creates an effect similar to transparent film cells overlapping.
-If set to screen, the top and bottom colors are inverted, multiplied, and re-inverted, resulting in an effect similar to two images shone onto a projection screen.
+If set to screen, the top and bottom colors are inverted, multiplied, and re-inverted, resulting in an effect similar to two images shone onto a projection screen.</p>

-There are a number of blend modes supported by the SVG spec, and describing each one is beyond the scope of this chapter, but for a comprehensive treatment (including interactive examples), check out the MDN entry at developer.mozilla.org/docs/Web/CSS/blend-mode.
+<p>There are a number of blend modes supported by the SVG spec, and
+describing each one is beyond the scope of this chapter, but for a comprehensive treatment (including interactive examples), check out the MDN entry at developer.mozilla.org/docs/Web/CSS/blend-mode.</p>

-There are actually several blend modes that will work well in our case, so what I'm going to do is store these in an array so we can select from them later.
-Include the following code before our filter is initialized:
+<p>There are actually several blend modes that will work well in our case,
+so what I'm going to do is store these in an array so we can select from them later.
+Include the following code before our filter is initialized:</p>

 <pre>
 // <i>Set up a blend modes array.</i>